 Figure 7.
 Raman spectrum recorded on a point (namely Point 7) representative of a black pigmented area of The Conversion of St Paul painting.

-In the present paper, a non-invasive, in situ investigation was performed on The Conversion of St Paul titular painting by the Calabrian artist and Knight Mattia Preti.
-In particular, the study was aimed at showing the potentialities of the combined use of 2D/3D photogrammetric surveys and spectroscopy (XRF and Raman techniques) in order to, on one side, get reconstruction, and, on the other side, achieve, at different spatial domains, the identification and the characterization of the pigments of this wonderful painting that can be admired at St Paul’s Cathedral in Mdina, Malta.
-The aforementioned methodologies were successfully applied as part of the scientific analysis carried out before, during and at completion of the recent restoration of the painting.
+In this paper, a non-invasive, in-situ investigation was conducted in relation to The Conversion of St Paul titular painting by the Calabrian artist and Knight, Mattia Preti.
+The study was specifically aimed at demonstrating the potentialities of the combined use of 2D/3D photogrammetric surveys and spectroscopy (XRF and Raman) techniques to, on the one hand, achieve a reconstruction, and on the other, achieve, at different spatial domains, the identification and characterisation of the pigments used for this wonderful painting, which can be seen at St Paul’s Cathedral in Mdina, Malta.
+The aforementioned methodologies were successfully applied as part of the scientific analysis carried out prior to, during and following the completion of the recent restoration of the painting.

-We demonstrated that the use of photogrammetry in this context can play a key role in the creation of potential bases for research, analysis and scientific investigations.
-Furthermore, it can allow to obtain a scaled digital model that can be shared among curators and restaurateurs in order to study in detail the artifact and all its features.
-Combining the evidences obtained at elemental and molecular level, by XRF and Raman analyses respectively, we have been able to get precious information regarding the artist’s palette.
-In particular, as main results, cinnabar and iron oxides were observed in red/reddish pigments, lead white in white pigment, carbon black in black pigment.
-Furthermore, the use of calcite was reasonably supposed for the preparatory layer of the painting, occurrence that allowed us to formulate some hypothesis on the dating of The Conversion of St Paul painting to the Maltese period of Mattia Preti.
+It was demonstrated that the use of photogrammetry in this context can play a key role in the creation of potential bases for research, analysis, and scientific investigations.
+Furthermore, it allows for obtaining a scaled digital model that can be shared among curators and restaurateurs in order to study the artifact and all its features in detail.
+Combining the findings obtained at the elemental and molecular levels via XRF and Raman analyses, respectively, we were able to obtain valuable information regarding the artist’s palette.
+Specifically, the main results included that cinnabar and iron oxides were observed in the red/reddish pigments, lead white in the white pigment, and carbon black in the black pigment.
+Furthermore, it was reasonably hypothesised that calcite was used for the preparatory layer of the painting, which allowed us to formulate a hypothesis regarding the dating of The Conversion of St Paul painting to Preti’s Maltese period.

-This combined approach appears promising, other than in research, preservation and restoration activities, also in improving promotion, dissemination, and accessibility in the field of cultural heritage.
-This research also served as a proof of concept and the next goal will be to go deep inside the investigation of the several painting by Mattia Preti.
+This combined approach appears promising, not only for research, preservation and restoration activities but also for improving the promotion, dissemination and accessibility in the field of cultural heritage.
+This research also serves as a proof of concept and the next goal will be to delve deeper into the investigation of the various other paintings produced by Mattia Preti.

-Acknowledgement
+Acknowledgements

 The authors thank Monsignor Charles Scicluna, Archibishop of Malta, Monsignor Edgar Vella, Director of Mdina Cathedral Museum, and Monsignor Anton Cassar, Archpriest Mdina Cathedral.
-We are also grateful to the staff of the Cathedral who gave us the possibility to do the measurements even beyond the normal opening hours.
-This paper was partially supported by the Joint R&D Bilater Project “Noninvasive investigations for enhancing the knowledge and the valorization of the cultural heritage” funded by the University of Malta and the National Research Council of Italy (Biennal Programme 2018-2019).
+We are also grateful to the staff of the Cathedral who allowed us to carry out the measurements, even beyond the normal opening hours.
+This paper was partially supported by the Joint R&D Bilater Project entitled ‘Noninvasive investigations for enhancing the knowledge and the valorization of the cultural heritage’, funded by the University of Malta and the National Research Council of Italy (Biennal Programme 2018-2019).

 References